Deacon: Church of Scotland

 There are two distinct offices of deacon in the Church of Scotland.
 The best-known form of diaconate are trained and paid pastoral workers.
 The permanent diaconate was formerly exclusively female, and it was in 1988, the centenary year of the diaconate, that men were admitted to the office of deacon.
-The offices of deacon and minister are now both open to both women and men; deacons are now ordained (they were previously "commissioned").
+The offices of deacon and minister are now both open to both women and men; deacons are now ordained (they were previously commissioned).

-The other office of deacon can be found in congregations formerly belonging to the pre-1900 Free Church of Scotland, with a "Deacons' Court" having responsibility for financial and administrative oversight of congregations.
-Only a few congregations still retain this constitutional model, with most having since adopted the Church of Scotland's "Model Constitution" (with a Kirk Session and Congregational Board) or "Unitary Congregation" (with just a Kirk Session).
+The other office of deacon can be found in congregations formerly belonging to the pre-1900 Free Church of Scotland, with a Deacons' Court having responsibility for financial and administrative oversight of congregations.
+Only a few congregations still retain this constitutional model, with most having since adopted the Church of Scotland's Model Constitution (with a kirk session and congregational board) or Unitary Congregation (with just a kirk session).
 Most of the Free Church congregations united with the United Presbyterian Church of Scotland in 1900 creating the United Free Church of Scotland, which itself united with the Church of Scotland in 1929.

-The congregations of the post-1900 Free Church of Scotland which did not join the UF Church in 1900 continue to have Deacons.
+Related churches

+The 100+ congregations of the remnant post-1900 Free Church of Scotland, alongside those of the Free Presbyterian Church, the Associated Presbyterian Churches and Reformed Presbyterian Church, continue to ordain men as both elders and deacons, with deacons (operating through a Deacons' Court) caring for the financial and property requirements of the congregation, and attending to the mercy ministry of the local church.
+Both elders and deacons have to subscribe to the Westminster Confession of Faith before being ordained to the office.

-Presbyterian churches
+Other Presbyterian churches

 One of John Calvin's legacies was to restore the diaconate as a servant ministry.
 Individual congregations of the various Presbyterian denominations, such as the Presbyterian Church (USA), Presbyterian Church in America and Orthodox Presbyterian Church, also elect deacons, along with elders.
 However, in some churches the property-functions of the diaconate and session of elders is commended to an independent board of trustees.